TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

   the main script for the website Frontend

 :file:`\_.htaccess`
-  contains an example configuration for Apache webservers, which can improve performance.
+  contains an example configuration for Apache web servers, which can improve performance.
 It is not used by default.
-To activate it, copy the file to :file:`.htaccess` in your Document Root.
+To activate it, copy the file to :file:`.htaccess` in your document root.

 :file:`NEWS.md`
   describes what has changed in the TYPO3 Source since the last major